 How to Dry Hemp

 When it comes to drying hemp, methods vary.
 Some farmers use racks or screens.
 A common method is to hang hemp plants upside down from wires.
-If you plan to use this method, we recommend that you break off the branches of your hemp plants and hang them individually, ensuring that all the flowers are dried evenly.
-One final option is to use a mechanical dryer.
+If you plan to use this method, we recommend that you break off the branches of your hemp plants and hang them individually.

 When Is Your Hemp Dry?